marcus0x62/utils/README.md

   identifying unique contacts, searching for unique telephone and email addresses for each and building a de-duplicated VCF file.
 This does make a bunch of assumptions about how I expect my contacts to look, what fields I care about, etc., so tread carefully and make lots of backups!
+Set the environment variable DEBUG before running for copious debug output.